davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.bcnf/index.md

     - Here's the [documentation](FDUtil/) on the `FDUtil` class.

 3. There's quite a bit of work involving *attribute sets* in this assignment.
-For instance, superkeys are attribute sets, and so are relational schemas.
+Superkeys are attribute sets, and so are relational schemas.
 Assume that attribute sets are just a (hash)set of attribute names (strings).
-For instance, the relational schema $$R(A,B,C)$$ can be represented using:
+For instance, the relational schema $$R(A,B,C)$$ can be constructed using this simple inline syntax:

     ```java
     // R(A,B,C)